artemchiruhin/discord_bot/README.md

 # The Bot

-This is a bot for discord that was created with *NodeJS* If you want to use this bot, you have to get your token and write it in **config.js**
+This is a bot for discord that was created with *NodeJS*.

+If you want to use this bot, you have to get your token and write it in **config.js**
 ## Commands
 All commands start with "!", if you want to change the prefix, you need to edit **config.js**